These five concepts will help you better understand your dog

 • Hugs: Primates tend to enjoy hugs.
 Our dogs, on the other hand, often feel trapped in what they interpret as a confrontational display.

 • Direct approaches: Making eye contact while walking right up to someone new is polite in our human world.
 It shows respect and focus!
-In the canine universe, though, it’s most normal to greet strangers by coming in an arc from the side.
+In the canine universe, it’s most normal to greet strangers by coming in an arc from the side.
 Too much staring can be threatening.

 • Baby talk: When we babble to our pets, it’s a way of showing our love.
 Many dogs do get excited when they hear our high pitched noises — but sometimes it can be stressful for them too.
 Ramping up their prey instincts and sending them into a state of high arousal isn't very fair when we’d rather they be calm.
 (This is why speaking in a slow, calm voice is the best thing to do if your dog is scared.)